LeenSamman/Human_Action_Recognition/README.md

 Future research should focus on integrating Transformers into HAR frameworks, exploring multimodal data fusion, and addressing challenges such as model robustness and real-time processing.

-# How to Use This Repository
-This repository serves as a resource for researchers, students, and professionals interested in Human Action Recognition (HAR) in sports.
-While there is no code included, the review paper provides:

-- A detailed analysis of HAR methodologies and their applications in sports.

-- Insights into current challenges and future research directions, with a focus on Transformers.

-- References to key studies and datasets for further exploration.

-Accessing the Paper
+# Accessing the Paper
-The full review paper is available in the /docs folder as a PDF.
+The full review paper is available in the repo as HARinSports_Document.pdf.

 A summary of the paper is provided in this README file.

+# Team
+- Layan Balbisi
+- Leen Samman
+- Zaina Abu-Nasser